lovasoa/dezoomify/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Report a problem that is not specific to a specific site
-title: ''
+title: "[bug]"
-labels: ''
+labels: bug
-assignees: ''
+assignees: lovasoa

 ---

+Please open a bug report ONLY if the issue you are facing is not specific to a particular site.
+If you have an issue with a site in particular and would like dezoomify to add support for it, then please open a __new site support__ issue instead.

 **Describe the bug**
 A clear and concise description of what the bug is.

 **To Reproduce**
-Steps to reproduce the behavior:
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error
+Steps to reproduce the behavior.
+Include an URL to a zoomable image viewer page AND the URL you are giving to dezoomify.

 **Expected behavior**
 A clear and concise description of what you expected to happen.